UncertaintyQuantification/AIUQ-R/README.md

 This site gives examples of AIUQ R package in R available on CRAN: https://cran.r-project.org/web/packages/AIUQ/index.html

+For installing AIUQ, in R Studio run install.packages('AIUQ')

 AIQU is a set of uncertainty quantification and inverse estimation tools with the use of a probabilistic generative model from the beginning of the data analysis.
 An example is a Fourier basis method for inverse estimation in scattering analysis of microscopy videos.
 It does not require specifying a certain range of Fourier bases and it substantially reduces computational cost via the generalized Schur algorithm.

 References: